Tutorial · Episode 3

 Watch + transcript

-Advance vendor approval turns a markdown you'd otherwise absorb into vendor-funded co-marketing (wholesale) or added discount budget (consignment).
+Advance vendor approval turns a markdown you'd otherwise absorb into vendor-funded co-marketing on wholesale-purchased inventory.

 Watch + transcript